 Let’s face it, nobody expects their cat’s poop to smell like freshly baked pumpkin bread.
-After all, we’re talking about the waste products that your cat’s body couldn’t digest.
-However, if you’ve noticed that your cat’s poop doesn’t just stink but smells really strong and pungent, there could be a reason and, even better, there could be a way to fix it!
+After all, we are talking about the waste products that your cat’s body couldn’t digest.
+However, if you’ve noticed that your cat’s poop doesn’t just stink but smells strong and pungent, there could be a reason, and—even better—there could be a way to fix it!

 In this article, we’ll discuss 10 possible reasons your cat’s poop might smell so bad and what you can do about it.

-The Top 10 Reasons Your Cats Poop Smells So Bad
+The 10 Reasons Your Cats Poop Smells So Bad

 1. Food Quality